Masterpiece Cakeshop v. Colorado Civil Rights Commission: Concurring opinions

-Justice Kagan wrote a concurring opinion, joined by Breyer, taking particular notice of the narrow grounds of the ruling.
+Justice Kagan wrote a concurring opinion, joined by Breyer, emphasizing the narrow grounds of the ruling.
 Justice Gorsuch also wrote a concurring opinion, joined by Alito.
-Both Kagan's and Gorsuch's concurrences considered how the Commission handled Masterpiece differently than prior exemption requests.
+Both Kagan's and Gorsuch's concurrences considered how the Commission handled Masterpiece differently from prior exemption requests.
 Both agreed that the Commission exhibited hostility towards Phillips's religious beliefs and concurred with the reversal.
-Kagan cited as significant differences between prior Commission exemptions and the instant case.
-She posited the Commission could have ruled differently in the two situations if they had stayed religiously neutral.
+Kagan posited the Commission could have ruled differently in the two situations if they had stayed religiously neutral.
 Gorsuch indicated the Commission should maintain consistency among similar cases.

-Justice Clarence Thomas wrote another opinion, concurring in part and concurring in judgment, joined by Gorsuch.
-Thomas found that the majority opinion did not consider the free speech, free exercise or the anti-discrimination implications of the case, despite significant attention during oral arguments.
-Thomas opined support for Masterpiece, both on grounds of free speech and free exercise.
+Justice Clarence Thomas wrote another opinion, concurring in part and concurring in the judgment, joined by Gorsuch.
+Thomas asserted that the majority opinion did not consider the free speech, free exercise or the anti-discrimination implications of the case, despite significant attention during oral arguments.
+Thomas expressed support for Masterpiece, both on grounds of free speech and free exercise.